gamemanual0/gm0/source/docs/appendix/glossary.rst

         a gear ratio defines both the number of rotations of the system’s input and the number of rotations of the output.
-        For instance, a NeveRest 20 gearmotor consists of an unmodified :term:`NeveRest motor` and a planetary gearbox that has a gear ratio of 20:1 (or, when spoken, “20 to 1”).
+        For instance, a NeveRest 20 gearmotor consists of an unmodified :term:`NeveRest Motor` and a planetary gearbox that has a gear ratio of 20:1 (or, when spoken, “20 to 1”).
         This means that in order for the output shaft of the gearbox to rotate 1 time,